How Much Does It Cost to Build a Road on My Property? [2025 Data]

 Public roads are usually maintained by your local Department of Transportation, but the same can’t be said for private roads, so you’ll be on the hook for ongoing maintenance costs.
 The level of maintenance will depend on the type of road you have, the weather in your area, your soil content, and more.

-You can expect more ongoing maintenance for a gravel road, and minimal maintenance for asphalt and concrete roads.
+You can expect more ongoing maintenance for a gravel road and minimal maintenance for asphalt and concrete roads.

 Repairs

 On the other hand, you likely won’t ever need to repair a gravel road, whereas you will need to budget for future repairs for an asphalt and concrete road.
-Remember, you’re responsible for ensuring your private road provides safe, easy access to your home for emergency responders and the people that live on your property.
+Remember, you’re responsible for ensuring your private road provides safe, easy access to your home for emergency responders and the people who live on your property.

 Building a road yourself takes careful planning, preparation, execution, and physical labor.
-If you are comfortable tackling the project yourself, you’re looking at an average cost of around $600, or somewhere between $300 and $1,000 for the materials to install a gravel road.
+If you are comfortable tackling the project yourself, you’re looking at an average cost of around $600, or somewhere between $300 and $1,000, for the materials to install a gravel road.

 You’ll also need specialized tools and vehicles.
 If you’re an experienced DIYer, you may be able to build a gravel road yourself, but your road needs to meet local guidelines and have proper drainage.
-You’ll also need at least one other adult to help you with the project.
+Asphalt and concrete roads are even more complex and an expert is recommended in order to ensure your road lasts and is built to code.

-If you install a gravel road yourself, you’ll likely save around $1 per square foot, or an average of $1,200, but you’ll need the skills, tools, and time to do the work.
+If you install a gravel road yourself, you’ll likely save around $1 per square foot or an average of $1,200, but you’ll need the skills, tools, and time to do the work.
 Building a gravel driveway takes an average of 50 hours of work.
 You can expect many more hours to build a road as a DIY project.

 How You Can Save Money While Building a Road